 This course prepares students to develop web applications in the .NET arena.
 Students learn to create web services sites using Microsoft's Visual Web Developer (VWD).
 Students learn how to create a web interface to a database and add/update/delete tables and records; create a masterpage to control site appearance and layout, use navigation controls to build dynamic menus, and control access to the sites and individual pages using different forms of authentication.
-Prerequisite: CS 102 and CS 114, or instructor permission.
-All prerequisites must be passed with a 2.0 or better.
+Prerequisite: CS 102 and CS 114, both with a 2.5 or better.